devkodeio/javascript-interview-questions/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-topic: Topic name of JavaScript or Frontend
+name: Topic name of JavaScript or Frontend
 about: Idea
-name: 'Topic'
 labels: ''

 ---